 Few parents want to admit that winning matters to them, but often times, their actions demonstrate otherwise to impressionable kids.
 Saying things like, “it’s not about winning or losing, it’s about how you play the game,” are important, but even more so is implementing the act of losing gracefully.
 It’s not an easy lesson to teach, but the integrity woven from positive sportsmanship will help your child in many areas of life.

 Keeping a healthy perspective on competition and games actually helps a child manage their emotions.
-They can learn to balance stress, cope with disappointment, curb pride and channel perseverance all through the positive practice and application of good sportsmanship.
+They can learn to balance stress, cope with disappointment, curb pride, and channel perseverance all through the positive practice and application of good sportsmanship.
 Games offer a great way to safely vent feelings of anxiety or anger for children.
-They can kick a ball instead of a person; they can swing a bat instead of their fist.
-All while getting the healthy exercise and blood circulation that their growing bodies need.
-Winning and losing help kids practice how to get along with others, rehearse self-control, and handle anticipation.
+They can kick a ball instead of a person; they can swing a bat instead of their fist, all while getting the healthy exercise and blood circulation that their growing bodies need.
+Winning and losing both help kids practice how to get along with others, rehearse self-control, and handle the anticipation.

-Decide what you value, and consistency reflect those values in your behavior and attitudes.
+Decide what you value, and consistently reflect those values in your behavior and attitudes.
 Your children know what matters to you.
 If winning is the most important thing to you, they’ll see it.
 Make sure you are willing to practice what you preach.
 Do you and your spouse talk down to each other in the “spirit” of competition?
 Does your child see you antagonizing others when you win?
 Sulking when you lose?
 Are you honest in areas of your life, like banking and tax habits?
 Examine areas where you may be unintentionally demonstrating dishonest behavior.
 Are you living through your child’s successes and setbacks?
 It may be hard to face, but your child is not an extension of you.
 Their performance does not mirror their worth or yours.
-Before you examine why your child is getting their sense of worth and value from only winning—ask yourself, are you doing the same?
+Before you examine why your child is getting their sense of worth and value from only winning, ask yourself if you are doing the same.

-Chose dignity over deception.
-Chose grace and gratitude over grumbling and groveling.
+Choose dignity over deception.
+Choose grace and gratitude over grumbling and groveling.
 Your kids will notice and follow your lead.
-Talk to your kids about the importance of collaborative team work and then back it up by cheering for your child’s teammates, not just your child.
-Congratulate the other team’s ability and thank them for the game.
+Talk to your kids about the importance of collaborative teamwork and then back it up by cheering for your child’s teammates, not just your child.
+Congratulate the other team’s ability, and thank them for the game.